 It is unclear what raised the ire of WWE executives, but either could have drawn the ire of company brass.

 The details surrounding this decision are unclear and it remains uncertain what prompted it or how strict WWE is planning to be with the new directive.
 There are two prevailing theories right now, both of which would be a bad look for the WWE.

-The first is that this is retaliation for WWE star AJ Styles revealing that he tested positive for COVID-19 during a Twitch stream.
-WWE has been paranoid about bad publicity regarding its lax health precautions and talent have discussed the backlash they have faced for discussing positive test results.
-WWE is likely concerned about the optics of dozens of performers being infected and wants to prevent possible bad press.
+The first is that this is retaliation for WWE star AJ Styles revealing a positive test during a Twitch stream.
+WWE has been paranoid about bad publicity regarding its lax health precautions and talent have discussed the backlash they have faced for discussing testing.
+WWE is likely concerned about the optics of dozens of performers dealing with illness and wants to prevent possible bad press.